efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 ### Exposing internal layers
 > The flaw in this approach is that it presumes that the designer of the programming language will build into the language most of the abstractions that users of the language will want.
 Such foresight is not given to many; and even if it were, a language containing so many built-in abstractions might well be so unwieldy as to be unusable. - Barbara Liskov

+It's more important to have reflexive features rather than getting the extension points right.

 ## Further material
 <span id="1">[[1]](#1)</span> Lampson, Butler W. "Software components: Only the giants survive."
 Computer Systems.
 Springer, New York, NY, 2004.
 137-145.
 [Link](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.14.9546&rep=rep1&type=pdf#page=133)